By Alyse Bacine

 The Role of the Nervous System in Breathwork and DMT Release

 Your autonomic nervous system plays a crucial role in breathwork's effects.
-Controlled breathing gives you direct access to this system, which operates below conscious awareness.
+Intentional breathing gives you direct access to this system, which operates below conscious awareness.

 During intense breathwork: